MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 - Implementation and maintenance complexity.
 - Cost of Goods Sold (COGS) impact.

-The article [Azure Business Continuity Technical Guidance](/azure/architecture/resiliency) describes a general framework to help you think about business continuity and disaster recovery.
-The [Disaster recovery and high availability for Azure applications](/azure/architecture/reliability/disaster-recovery) paper provides architecture design guidance on strategies for Azure applications to achieve HA/DR.

-You can also find service-specific performance information in the documentation for each Azure IoT service.
+You can find service-specific performance information in the documentation for each Azure IoT service.

 ## Cost considerations